 - Using the new object do the following: - Modify field "ID" to make read-only - Navigate to Administration -> Objects -> <Object Name> -> Attributes - Select the ID field and open up.
 Set a default value.
 Click Save and Return.

-Select Views

-- Using the new object do the following: - From the General -> Properties line click on "Fields"
+- Select "Views" tab - On the General -> Properties line click the "Fields" link

 Click on the properties icon next to the "ID" field